section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 ![toasts gif](/engineering-education/android-viewpager2/toasts.gif)

 ### Conclusion
 In this article, we have gone through creating the ViewPager2 component.
 We have also seen how we can integrate it with a TabLayout.
 This is a common UI component, and almost all apps that display data in page format use it.

 Achieving the slide transition between content screens is relatively easy with the component.
 You don't need to implement gesture listeners since the component does that for you.
 You can find the app's source code on [Github](https://github.com/kayere/view-pager-example.git).

+---
+Peer Review Contributions by: [Linus Muema](/engineering-education/authors/linus-muema/)